Jongseok103/Q-Cluster-Mitigation/README.md

 ## 📊 Methodology Summary

-[cite\_start]According to the research [cite: 12-14, 40-47], the Q-Cluster workflow implemented here follows these steps:
+According to the research, the Q-Cluster workflow implemented here follows these steps:

 1.  **Assumption**: Erroneous bit-strings tend to "cluster" around ideal ones in Hamming space under a bit-flip noise model.
 2.  **Clustering**: The algorithm identifies clusters using K-Means with Hamming distance.